arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 ### Memory

-The Portenta Max Carrier equips two different memory units on-board, a flash memory and a mini SD card slot.
-The Flash memory on-board the Portenta Max Carrier has 2 MB of storage via QSPI.
+The Portenta Max Carrier equips two different memory units onboard, a flash memory and a mini SD card slot.
+The Flash memory onboard the Portenta Max Carrier has 2 MB of storage via QSPI.
 The Mini SD card interface makes it possible to extend the storage size.
 It can be used to process log data, from sensors or programmed on-board computer registry.

-If you have a sd card connected to the Max Carrier you can create a directory on the sd card by using the following command:
+If you have an SD card connected to the Max Carrier you can create a directory on the SD card by using the following command:
 ```python
 mkdir -p /tmp/sdcard
 ```

 ### Audio Interfaces

 The Portenta Max Carrier features the CS42L52 from Cirrus Logic®, a stereo CODEC.
 The CS42L52 is a 24-bit, low-power stereo CODEC that can provide up to 1W per channel of Class D stereo/mono amplification to external speakers or enough power to drive 44mW per channel into stereo headphones.
-There are four analog audio interfaces on the Portenta Max Carrier, these are marked on the image below.
+There are four analog audio interfaces on the Portenta Max Carrier, these are marked in the image below.

 ![Audio connections on the Portenta Max Carrier](assets/audio-interface-max-carrier.svg)